christian-doucette/spotify-unlocked/README.md

 ## Motivation
 The motivation of this project was to gain experience with:
-- Designing a full, end-to-end web application
+- Designing and implementing a web application
 - Full Stack Development with Ruby on Rails
 - Setting up a local environment and version control
 - DevOps using Heroku